-Science shows humans are visual creatures.
+Science shows that humans are visual creatures.
 Some studies even indicate that we process visuals not twice as face as the written word, but a mind-blowing 60,000 times faster.
-For marketers, it’s essential to understand at least the basics of color psychology in marketing and how you can use it to evoke emotion and achieve higher conversions.
+For content marketers, it’s essential to understand at least the basics of color psychology and how they can use it to evoke emotion and achieve higher conversions.

 None of the information below is meant to serve as a definitive guide to branding and marketing.
 However, science does show that color psychology plays a large role in moving your customers through the buyer’s journey.